gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy's second flight was just like her first, except twice as fast and ten times more frightening.
-It was twice as fast because the flying harness only had to carry her.
+It was twice as fast because the flying harness only had to carry her instead of two roos and a bot.
 It was ten times as frightening because it was twice as fast and she had absolutely no control over where she was going.